 Another consideration as to why these findings arose may be because perceived teacher support was only measured in relation to English teachers.
-The focus of the 2018 PISA cycle was reading literacy, therefore, support from English teachers was examined in isolation to allow for connections between English teacher support and reading literacy to be established.
-Unfortunately, the exclusion of measuring teacher support from teachers of other subjects likely narrowed down the amount of variance in school belonging that could be explained by teacher support.
-The results from the current study should be interpreted with caution as they can only be generalised to academic support received from English teachers.
+The focus of the 2018 PISA cycle was reading literacy, therefore, support from English teachers was examined in isolation to allow for connections between English teacher support and reading literacy to be established The results from the current study should be interpreted with caution as they can only be generalised to academic support received from English teachers.

 Exposure to Bullying and Safety

-There has been limited past research that has examined sense of school belonging and exposure to bullying by SES (Cemalcilar, 2010).
+Limited past research has examined sense of school belonging and exposure to bullying by SES (Cemalcilar, 2010).
 The one key study that was discussed found that perceived school violence was not a factor that significantly affected school belonging for low SES schools (Cemalcilar, 2010).
 In contrast, the current study found that students’ school belonging was equally negatively affected by exposure to bullying for students of a low and high SES.
 Cemalcilar (2010) argued that their results may be due to students of a low SES being more accustomed to unsafe environments and therefore their feelings of safety were less influenced compared to students of a high SES.
 However, Cemalcilar (2010) explored students’ general perceptions of violence in the school, whereas the current study measured students’ direct exposure to bullying.

 It is suggested that direct exposure to bullying tends to negatively affect students’ feelings of safety and sense of school belonging more so than general perceptions of violence in the school (Glew et al., 2008).
 Past research by Glew et al. (2008) discovered that victims of bullying were more likely to feel less safe at school and as though they do not belong compared to bystanders.
-It is indicated that even though students of a low SES may be more accustomed to unsafe environments, this only lessens the chance that they will feel unsafe when they are a bystander to violence, but not when they are a victim themselves, as bystanders do not directly experience harm (Glew et al., 2008).
+It is indicated that even though students of a low SES may be more accustomed to unsafe environments, this only lessens the chance that they will feel unsafe when they are a bystander to violence but not when they are a victim themselves, as bystanders do not directly experience harm (Glew et al., 2008).

 Glew et al.’s (2008) findings also allow for the present study’s results to be explained in the context of Maslow’s (1943) hierarchy of needs.
 Due to bullying strongly compromising victims’ feelings of safety (Glew et al., 2008), it is logical that frequently bullied students of a low and high SES were equally negatively affected in their sense of school belonging compared to students who were not frequently bullied.
 Based on these findings, it is suggested that bullying interventions are implemented equally in low and high SES schools.

+Taken together, the present study provides further evidence for the importance of creating a safe school environment for students (Allen et al., 2016).
+A school climate that has low to absent bullying and a strong culture of teacher support is best to support student belonging (Arslan & Allen, 2021).

 Limitations and Directions for Future Research